Vernon Sewell Partner

-The Court stated that the "operator” and “manager” of a ship were very closely related and connected functions.
-The manager was a person entrusted by the owner with a sufficient number of tasks related to ensuring that a vessel was safely operated, properly manned, properly maintained and profitably employed.
+The Court considered both the activities of management and operating and concluded that the "operator of a ship" and the "manager of a ship” were very closely related and connected functions.
+The "manager of the ship" was a person entrusted by the owner with a sufficient number of tasks related to ensuring that a vessel was safely operated, properly manned, properly maintained and profitably employed.
 However, it might not include someone who was entrusted with just one limited task as that might be described as assisting in the management of the ship, rather than as being the manager of the ship.

 Related news & insights

 News / Ince celebrates one year since Scotland office opening

 We are pleased to be celebrating one year since opening our first Scottish office in the city of Glasgow.
 Stefanie Johnston, dual-qualified Partner and Head of Scotland, has worked tirelessly over the last year to develop our offering through the opening of an Ince office in what is arguably an established Scottish market.
 Starting from the ground up, Stefanie and her team have successfully gained an admirable reputation in the region and further afield in the maritime, insurance, real estate and regulatory sectors.